aces/Loris/docs/API/LorisRESTAPI.md

 fields in it MUST be specified and match the values in the URL, otherwise a "400 Bad request" error is returned and no data is modified.
 Like instruments, the [/dde] component is optional and used to differentiate single data entry and double data entry flags.

+The "Validity" flag may be missing, if the ValidityEnabled flag is not true for this instrument.

 The format of the JSON object for these URLS is: